What Is Google Panda?

 - Articles with spelling and factual errors

 To avoid Panda penalties, product pages featuring similar items should have unique content.
-Simply changing keywords is not sufficient and because the Hummingbird algorithm can interpret the context of information, there is no escape for near duplicate content pages.
+Simply changing keywords is not sufficient and because the Hummingbird algorithm can interpret the context of information (and to some extent, concepts), there is no escape for near duplicate content pages.

 And that works both ways.
 If a subject only requires 250-words then write 250-words.
 Fluff is low-quality and even though search engine crawlers cannot identify poorly written articles, readers can.